scala-js/scala-js/linker/shared/src/main/scala/org/scalajs/linker/backend/wasmemitter/README.md

 Since Wasm structs only support single inheritance in their subtyping relationships, we have to transform every interface type as `(ref null jl.Object)` (the common supertype of all interfaces).
 This does not turn out to be a problem for interface method calls, since they pass through the `itables` struct anyway, and use the table entry bridges which take `(ref any)` as argument.

-Given the above structure, an interface method call to `intf.foo(1)` is compiled as expected: lookup the function reference in the appropriate slot of the `itables` struct, then call it.
+Given the above structure, an interface method call to `intf.foo(1)` is compiled as expected: lookup the function reference in the appropriate itable slot of the vtable, then call it.

 ### Reflective calls